leipert/language-pfm/examples/markdown/misc.p.md

 > This is a block quote.
 This
 paragraph has two lines.

-> 1. This is a list inside a block quote.
+> This is a list inside a block quote
+1. First.
 2. Second item.

 > This is a block quote.